pypa/packaging.python.org/source/tutorials/installing-packages.rst

 :ref:`pip` can install from either :term:`Source Distributions (sdist) <Source Distribution (or "sdist")>` or :term:`Wheels <Wheel>`, but if both are present on PyPI, pip will prefer a compatible :term:`wheel <Wheel>`.
-You can override pip`s default behavior by e.g. using its :ref:`--no-binary
+You can override pip's default behavior by e.g. using its :ref:`--no-binary
 <pip:install_--no-binary>` option.

 :term:`Wheels <Wheel>` are a pre-built :term:`distribution <Distribution